Meet our Staff

 Noelle Mayes 1991-Present

-Noelle starting working for what is now Williams Soaring Center in 1991.
-Aviation has always been a part of her life.
-She is a 3rd Generation female pilot.
 Noelle started flying while still in high school where she worked at a local FBO in return for flight time.
 She earned her private SEL rating in 1990.
-She starting working for the Mayes family at Lagoon Valley in 1991 where she met the love of her life and owner of Lagoon Valley Soaring, Rex Mayes.
-She and Rex were married in 1993 and have 2 sons, Ben (1994 model) and Nick (1997 model).
+Noelle starting working for the Mayes family at Lagoon Valley in 1991 where she met the love of her life and owner of Lagoon Valley Soaring, Rex Mayes.
+She and Rex were married a few years later and have 2 sons, Ben and Nick.

 Noelle enjoys running the office, towing and the social atmosphere of the gliderport.
 She handles the merchandise, scheduling, and accounting.